Hot Springs National Park

 Hot Springs National Park is a national park of the United States in central Garland County, Arkansas, adjacent to the city of Hot Springs.
 Hot Springs Reservation was initially created by an act of the United States Congress on April 20, 1832, to be preserved for future recreation.
 Established before the concept of a national park existed, it was the first time that land had been set aside by the federal government to preserve its use as an area for recreation.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.
 The hot spring water has been popularly believed for centuries to possess medicinal properties, and was a subject of legend among several Native American tribes.
 Following federal protection in 1832, the city developed into a successful spa town.

-Incorporated January 10, 1851, the city was known in the early 20th century as the home to Major League Baseball spring training, illegal gambling, speakeasies during the Prohibition era, and gangsters such as Al Capone, horse racing at Oaklawn Park, the Army and Navy Hospital, and 42nd President Bill Clinton.
+Incorporated January 10, 1852, the city was known in the early 20th century as the home to Major League Baseball spring training, illegal gambling, speakeasies during the Prohibition era, and gangsters such as Al Capone, horse racing at Oaklawn Park, the Army and Navy Hospital, and 42nd President Bill Clinton.
 The area was established as a national park on March 4, 1921.
 Until the redesignation of Jefferson National Expansion Memorial as Gateway Arch National Park in 2018, Hot Springs was the smallest national park by area in the United States.
 Since Hot Springs National Park is the oldest park maintained by the National Park Service, it was the first to receive its own US quarter in April 2010 as part of the America the Beautiful Quarters coin series.

 The hot springs flow from the western slope of Hot Springs Mountain, part of the Ouachita Mountain range.
 In the park, the hot springs have not been preserved in their unaltered state as natural surface phenomena.
 They have been managed to conserve the production of uncontaminated hot water for public use.
 The mountains within the park are also managed within this conservation philosophy to preserve the hydrological system that feeds the springs.

 The park includes portions of downtown Hot Springs, making it one of the most accessible national parks.
 There are numerous hiking trails and camping areas.
 Bathing in spring water is available in approved facilities at extra cost.
 The entire Bathhouse Row area is designated as a National Historic Landmark District; it contains the grandest collection of bathhouses of its kind in North America, including many outstanding examples of Gilded Age architecture.
 The row's Fordyce Bathhouse serves as the park's visitor center; the Buckstaff and Quapaw are the only facilities in 2015 still operating as bathhouses.
 Other buildings of the row are being restored or are used for other purposes.